freeminer/freeminer/doc/lua_api.md

 ### Textures

-In versions before v5.6.0, particlespawner textures could only be specified as a single texture string.
+In versions before v5.6.0, particle/particlespawner textures could only be specified as a single texture string.
 After v5.6.0, textures can now be specified as a table as well.
 This table contains options that allow simple animations to be applied to the texture.

 ```lua
 texture = {